williamgurney/HelpRefugeesHack1/README.md

 In an ideal world, every single one of its donors would know exactly what the money they donate has been spent on - to the penny.
 If they donated £10, they would be able to see that their money has been spent on the ingredients for hot meals which have fed a family of five for two days, for example.
 However, given the nature of unrestricted funding - which they always aim for as it helps them to respond to need flexibly - this can be nigh on impossible.

+The solution:

+We are looking to create a map of our projects.
+In improving transparency in our operations, our donors know where their money is being spent.
+We want to show exactly where the funds are going and what they are being spent on.

 ## The Setup